Previous Episode << >> Next Episode

 Emma hurried off once more without him, leaving him baffled.

-Dave popped a second headphone in with a pained grimace, while Tani sat beside him completely oblivious and rambling.
+Dave tapped on the little panel on his arm with a pained grimace, while Tani sat beside him completely oblivious and rambling.

 The lift doors had barely finished opening when Jessie squeezed through them hurriedly, only to stop and look around.
 A little sigh of relief and she wandered over to Harry.
 "Second time's the charm.
 Hey, do you pick up that EM field too?"